OliverSpeir/portfolio/src/pages/blog/fastapi-with-supabase.md

 `user_id = info.context["request"].state.user_id`

+## Example RLS policy

+- Operation: `INSERT`
+- Target Roles: `authenticated`
+- WITH CHECK Expression: `(auth.uid() = user_id)`

+If this is the only policy applied to the table for `INSERT` only authenticated users will be able to create entries, and those entries' `user_id` column will need to match their own user_id that is stored automatically by supabase when they log in in the Auth Users table

 # Resources

-- My projects using this solution: [Frontend](https://github.com/OliverSpeir/business-card-frontend) [Backend](https://github.com/OliverSpeir/business-card-fastapi)
+- My project using this solution: [Frontend](https://github.com/OliverSpeir/business-card-frontend) [Backend](https://github.com/OliverSpeir/business-card-fastapi)
 - [Supabase Python Client Library](https://github.com/supabase-community/supabase-py)
 - [Supabase Python Client Library Docs](https://supabase.com/docs/reference/python/initializing)
 - [FastAPI Middleware Docs](https://fastapi.tiangolo.com/tutorial/middleware/)